-It’s common knowledge that strawberries and rhubarb go well together.
+It’s conventional wisdom will tell you that strawberries and rhubarb go well together.
 Just about everyone I know has a fond memory of a pie or cobbler made with a smattering of sugar and those two ingredients.
 It should come as no surprise to you that these natural partners make an exceptionally good jam.
-Truly, it’s exceptional in it’s tart, freshness.

 I’ve made this recipe a couple of times recently, though as I looked for photos to use in this post, I realized that I didn’t manage to capture the process.
 This happens sometimes.
 When I’m awash in fruit and canning more for myself than for the blog (I know it might shock you, but this does happen), I will head into the kitchen and let myself slip into the meditation that cooking something familiar can offer.
 The camera doesn’t get much play when that happens.